Coral-Protocol/build-agentic-software-w-coral-os-agents/README.md

-# How to Build a Multi-Agent System with Awesome Open Source Agents in Coral Protocol
+# How to Build a Multi-Agent System with Awesome Open Source Agents using Coral Protocol

 This guide provides a step-by-step guide to build and run a complete **multi-agent system** using [Coral Protocol](https://github.com/Coral-Protocol), open-source agents, and Coral Studio so you can view all the interactions visually.